A Cohomology Theory for Planar Trivalent Graphs with Perfect Matchings: Acknowledgements

 \section{Acknowledgements}

-I greatly appreciate the feedback from the following people while developing this paper: Oliver Dasbach, Ben McCarty, Bogdan Oporowski, and James Oxley.
-In particular, Ben and Oliver graciously gave their time to listen to me to present the logos of the work.
-Their generosity lead to significant improvements in the results, and in one case, another paper.
-I would also like to thank the Institute for Pure and Applied Mathematics (IPAM) for sponsoring the Gauge Theory and Categorification Workshop, which lead directly to me working on this project.
+I greatly appreciate the feedback from the following people while developing this result: Oliver Dasbach, Lou Kauffman, Ben McCarty, Bogdan Oporowski, James Oxley, and Will Rushworth.
+I would also like to thank the Institute for Pure and Applied Mathematics (IPAM) for sponsoring a workshop that lead to me working on this project.